 What Fincher's film does is draw the curtain on the young 21st century mind and its unabashed pursuit of creating an idea that nobody else can touch.
 We can barely crack the surface of how the internet has changed modern society, let alone the impact Facebook has had on how we communicate and represent our daily lives to one another.
 This film explores our love affair with success, technology and Faustian complexity while still delivering grade-A entertainment.
 And in doing so, the film delivers 2010's finest dialog, cinematography, a rapturous modern score by Trent Reznnor and Atticus Ross, starmaking performances by fresh actors and a window into America when a few group of young minds changed the face of modern communication.
 These young upstarts did all of this under the noses of the wealthiest businesses and greatest educational institutions in the world.
 Shakespeare by way of Pinter and Mamet.
 In this case, Sorkin.

-The Social Network as a generational film, the way they remember The Graduate, Midnight Cowboy, All the President's Men.
+Decades from now, people will remember The Social Network as a generational film, the way they remember The Graduate, Midnight Cowboy, All the President's Men.
 (Sheer coincidence those three films all star Dustin Hoffman!)
 They will remember The King's Speech as the well-done Oscar winner of 2010.

 1 comment: